omni-network/omni/docs/site/docs/develop/faq.md

 **How fast is a message delivered?**

-We are still collecting data on this and it depends on various parameters, but rollup to rollup messages are roughly 5-10s for "latest" messages and 12 minutes for "finalized" messages.
+Rollup to rollup messages are roughly 5-10s for "latest" messages and 12 minutes for "finalized" messages.

 **How should I use finalized vs. latest?**

-It depends on the use case, but we generally recommend using `finalized` for high value transactions where exactly once delivery semantics is critical. `latest` can ba used for smaller magnitude transactions where delivery guarantees can be loosened.
+It depends on the use case, but we generally recommend using `finalized` for high value transactions where exactly once delivery semantics is critical. `latest` can be used for smaller magnitude transactions where delivery guarantees can be loosened.

 **How much does an xcall cost?**